 If you have loved ones that would be financially burdened if you died, it’s a good idea to look into life insurance.
 That way, they’ll have the money they need to pay for living expenses and maintain their lifestyle when you’re no longer there to provide for them.
-And if you have assets to protect or cosigned debt like student loans, it might be worth buying a policy so those obligations aren’t passed on to your family if you die prematurely.
+And if you have assets to protect or cosigned debt like education loans, it might be worth buying a policy so those obligations aren’t passed on to your family if you die prematurely.

 On the other hand, if you have the savings to self-insure or don’t have dependents, assets or outstanding debt, life insurance may not be as important to your financial planning.

 During a pandemic like the coronavirus, your policy’s typical clauses apply.
 Your insurer won’t pay out your policy if you commit suicide within the first two years of taking out a policy or die while committing a serious crime.
 They also won’t pay out your benefit if you die in a way that’s listed as an exclusion in your life insurance policy — like racecar driving or recreational flying.

 What happens if I lie about my travel plans?

 Your beneficiaries might not receive any money when you die.
 All life insurance policies have a contestability period, which means your insurer can investigate your death if you die within the first two years of taking out a policy.

 If your insurer finds out that you lied or withheld information about travel to affected areas, the company has the right to delay or deny the death benefit while investigating your claim — even if you didn’t die from the coronavirus.

 Life insurance is a legal contract, and you must be completely transparent in your application or risk denied claims.